 Who am I, where have I been, where am I going, what will be my end.?
 These are primarily questions nearly everyone asks.
 They are central questions of this genre.
 This is the real condition of all living things on earth.

 His depiction of himself as an animal skin is repulsive in a way that serves Christian propaganda and cannot be taken seriously on its own terms.
 It is a vain and inflated false modesty one sees here.
 He is the only corpse dragged by the skin up to heaven to be with the saints.
-This is actually a delusional fantasy of power, despite its mock humility.
+This is actually a delusional fantasy of power, despite its pose of mock humility.
 His depiction of Christ as a whirling tyrant of death looks forward to the Absolute Monarchies of Europe, and back to the Inquisition and the genocide against Native Americans.
 To my mind the Last Judgment of Michelangelo is one of the worst art works ever made and contains one of the worst self portraits ever done.
 It is great propaganda, certainly, as were the Tractor/Farmer, happy worker paintings of Russia under Stalin or Mao.
+They have a similar purpose: social control.
 But Michelangelo is making art that is about power and its transcendental cruelty and destructions.
-Despite his considerable and sometimes wonderful drawing skills, his art is merely extremely well done, Church propaganda.
+Compare this excess with the delicate honest and small self portraits of Rembrandt, the one in Edinburgh, Scotland, for instance.
+Despite his considerable and sometimes wonderful drawing skills, Michelangelo’s art is merely extremely well done, Church propaganda.

-There is no self-portrait by Leonardo, though by analogy all his work and Notebooks are a self-portraits in effect.
-Leonardo, in contrast, disliked institutions and the Church and was forward looking or rather, he is present and an amazing, with an inquiring mind that looks to each thing for the reality of it, how to draw it, how to understand it.
+There is no self-portrait by Leonardo, though by analogy all his work and Notebooks are a self-portrait, in effect.
+The old man that is often used as a self portrait cannot be one, as it is too early.
+Leonardo, in contrast to Michelangelo, disliked institutions and the Church and was forward looking or rather, he is present and an amazing, with an inquiring mind that looks to each thing for the reality of it, how to draw it, how to understand it.
 He is the antithesis of a Platonist.
 Leonardo disliked institutions and the Church.
 He is the first scientist.
-There is no self-portrait by Leonardo, though by analogy all his work and Notebooks are a self-portrait in effect.
-The only reliable image of Leonardo is the Francisco Melzi portrait of him.
+The only reliable image of Leonardo is the Francisco Melzi portrait, profile of him.
+Study Da Vinci’s drawings if you would see how he sees himself and others.
+They are amazing.

 Another disturbing work, less harmful than Michelangelo’s because less influential, is the last self portrait of Caravaggio.
 This is not to excuse Caravaggio, who did great shame to art and artists by his violence and mania.
 Narcissism is a problem for psychopaths, people who care about no one but themselves.
 Caravaggio was like that.
 He was abusive, violent and cruel.
 This is why I have always had misgivings about his work.
 Certainly he was very good, technically, at painting.
 But I don’t much like his dissolute self-portraits.
 In one he shows himself as the god Bacchus and poses with rotten grapes.
 In the last of his self-portraits, shown here, he paints himself as the severed shed of Goliath, and perhaps the David who severed the head is actually a self-portrait of Caravaggio as a young man.
-It shows Caravaggio at war with himself and the criminal won.
-This work is is the guilty self analysis of a man who actually murdered someone..
-Caravaggio evidently tried to give this work to Cardinal Borghese, the papal official with the power to grant Caravaggio a pardon for the murder he committed.
-Unforgiven, this is close to the bottom of the barrel for self-portraits.
-Self portrait as guilty of murder.
+It shows Caravaggio at war with himself.
+But the criminal and murderer won.
+This work is is the guilty self analysis of a man who actually murdered someone.

 Self Portraits show insightful things about their makers.
-Historically, the genre grow out of Greek and Roman portraiture.
+Historically, the self portrait grew out of Greek and Roman portraiture.
 Hellenistic Greece and Rome were particularly good at this.
 While many sculptures have survived few painted works have.
 There are few self portrait paintings prior to Van Eyck in the 1400’s.
 But some late Roman works, remnants really, the so called Mummy portraits are very well done.
 Here is one:

 These were paintings done on the head of caskets, showing the person inside.
 Some of them show how sophisticated Roman art had already become.
 John Berger thinks these were done from life, which seems likely, given the specificity of the individuals.
 These images were meant to console the living on the one hand, and, it seems, to let the dead have the fiction or wish of eternal seeing, even after their demise, they look out into the darkness of the tomb or the earth itself. these are among the last of Greek and Roman images of the self.

-The Christians suppressed an art of individuals as well as realism, and there is a real decline in the Dark Ages, with crude hierarchical art reflecting an autocratic politics that suppresses the self and creates are cartoon like and statisseriois of images of kings and queens or bible figures.
+The Christians suppressed an art of individuals as well as realism, and there is a real decline in the Dark Ages, with crude hierarchical art reflecting an autocratic politics that suppresses the self and creates cartoon like and status oriented images of kings and queens or bible figures.

-Realism and self portraiture does not arise again with any kinds of skill until Jan Van Eyck in the 1400’s.
+Realism and self portraiture does not arise again with any kind of skill until Jan Van Eyck in the 1400’s.
 Van Eyck is a hero of mine, along with Leonardo.
 In his book on the history of the self portrait, James Hall says that standard art history texts fail to stress medieval art, since it contains only a few self portraits.
-But he fails to make a convincing case, the Icon form of Veronika’s Napkin is not a self portrait but an icon of a mythic image, a kind of cardboard cutout.
+But he fails to make a convincing case, as the Icon form of Veronika’s Napkin is not a self portrait– as he claims– but an icon of a mythic image, a kind of religious cardboard cutout.

 The Renaissance really is a re-flowering, watered by the Romans and the Greeks, bringing it all back.
 Science liberated us from those who wanted us never to care about ourselves, who wanted us to serve only the aristocrats and the Churches.
 It is no mistake there are few good self portraits between the Roman Mummy portraits and when Van Eyck did one in the 1400’s.
 The value of the individual is not really honored again until between 1400 and 1600, with the rise of science and the questioning of Christianity.